Susana Giménez

-María Susana Giménez Aubert (born 29 January 1944), known as Susana Giménez ([suˈsana xiˈmenes]), is an Argentine TV host, actress, model and businesswoman.
+María Susana Giménez-Aubert (born 29 January 1944), known as Susana Giménez ([suˈsana xiˈmenes]), is an Argentine TV host, actress, model and businesswoman.
 In 2012, she was considered the biggest celebrity in Argentine television by the media firm that publishes her eponymous magazine.

-She was the host of Susana Giménez, a highly rated television variety show in Argentina, similar in format to those of Raffaella Carrà (in Italy and Spain) and Oprah Winfrey (in United States).
-In 1997, she was awarded with the Golden Martín Fierro Award, and in 2002 won the INTE award for TV hostess of the Year.
+She is the host of Susana Giménez, a highly rated television variety show in Argentina, similar in format to those of Raffaella Carrà (in Italy and Spain) and Oprah Winfrey (in United States).
+In 1997, she was awarded with the Golden Martín Fierro Award, and in 2002 won the INTE Award for TV Hostess of the Year.

+Since 2020, she lives in Uruguay.

 Early life

 Giménez was the daughter of María Luisa Sanders, of Irish descent, and Augusto Giménez Aubert, of Spanish descent.
 She had a hard childhood, tainted by her parents' separation.
 She studied in Quilmes, and graduated from La Anunciata Collegiate as a primary school teacher, a profession she never practised.
 Before becoming famous, for a couple of years Giménez worked as an executive secretary for a large factory.